Acupuncture and Arthritis

 Studies haven’t confirmed acupuncture helps arthritis, but it still may be worth trying.

 It’s been about 2,000 years in the making, but acupuncture has finally gained at least some mainstream acceptance as a medical modality.
 Research offers limited, but promising, evidence that acupuncture can help with arthritis symptoms.

-The ancient – and current – theory of acupuncture goes like this: An essential life energy called qi (pronounced “chee”) flows through the body along 20 invisible channels called meridians.
-When the flow of this energy is blocked or out of balance, illness or pain occurs.
+The theory of acupuncture goes something like this: An essential life energy called qi (pronounced “chee”) flows through the body along 20 invisible channels called meridians.
+When the flow of this energy is blocked or out of balance, illness or pain results.
 More than 2,000 acupuncture points connect to the meridians.
-Stimulating those points with needles may correct the flow and alleviate pain.
+Stimulating those points with needles, it is said, will correct the flow of qi and alleviate pain.

 Want to read more?
 Subscribe Now to Arthritis Today!